Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 * Voltage level.
 Determine the voltage level you want to use.
 Some bridges support both 3.3V and 5V, and there is a little jumper to switch voltage.
 * Drivers.
 Check whether the bridge you want to buy has drivers for your platform.
 * Blinking LEDs.
 They look cool and they can help you with troubleshooting.
 * USB connector.
-Some bridges plug right into your computer, but it is often nice to have a USB cable between your computer and your bridge so that you have some more room on your desk.
+Some bridges plug right into your computer, but it is often nice to have a USB cable between your computer and your bridge so that you have more room on your desk.
 Bridges with mini-USB sockets are pretty common, but I prefer micro-USB sockets.
 * Features.
 Do you need special features such as inverted signals or custom EPROM?
 Check the data sheet of the chip.
 * Speed.
 Do you need particularly fast or uncommon speeds?
 Check the data sheet of the chip.
 * Galvanic isolation.
 As described above, electrically disconnecting the USB connection from the I/O pins protects from damage to your computer.